taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Soca is very happy and energetic, kind to a fault, and well-meaning but naive.
 She loves raising, observing, studying, and caring for the many animals that live around her home.
 She is good with grand ideas and inspiring large groups of people, though very self-deprecating and more introverted than she presents.
 Very generous with friends and colleagues and often cheerful, but goes through bouts of cynicism when too many take advantage of her generosity and good nature.
 Enjoys the quiet and wild beauty of rural living but is drawn to cities and the sensation of being part of a super-organism.

-Soca's childhood education was a mix of European elite (classical piano, figure drawing, tea) and Brazilian street (forro, capoeira, pao de queijo).
+Soca's childhood education was a mix of European elite (voice lessons, figure drawing, tea) and Brazilian street (forro, capoeira, pao de queijo).

 ### Parents